-No studies have evaluated non-interventional therapy for injection-confirmed FJ pain, so treatment is extrapolated from patients with non-specific LBP.4,28 Initial conservative management, including NSAIDs, home exercise, nutrition/weight reduction, acetaminophen, topical agents, ice/heat, and addressing psychological factors, is recommended for both acute and chronic FJ pain.
-A multidisciplinary approach should be employed, with minimally invasive interventional techniques offered to patients not responding to conservative treatment.
-Exercise therapy, especially physical therapy (PT), has the strongest evidence for efficacy compared to all other non-interventional treatments.4 PT, with overall better outcomes than a home program, should address posture, range of motion, muscular strengthening, and activity/risk factor modification.4 Acupuncture and chiropractic or osteopathic manipulation have low quality evidence for short term pain relief; but when compared to sham, other non-interventional treatments, or physical exercise, the results are inconclusive.4 Early interventional modalities are sometimes performed for very painful presentations and may aid in therapy participation.29 Muscle relaxants are effective agents for acute LBP.4 Recent reforms are promoting a decrease in opioid use as new guidelines published by CDC in 2016 noted early opioid exposure increased the risk of long-term use.30 If using opioids, clinicians should prescribe the lowest effective dose of immediate-release formulations for three to seven days maximum.30 A clinically meaningful improvement after initiation of any therapy has been defined as a 30% improvement in scores for both pain and function.31
+No studies have evaluated non-interventional therapy for injection-confirmed FJ pain, so treatment is extrapolated from patients with non-specific LBP.4,37 Most experts and guidelines recommend a 3 month trial of conservative management, which may include a combination of NSAIDs and other non-opioid oral analgesics, muscle relaxers, exercise-based rehabilitation, weight reduction, topical agents, thermal remedies, integrative treatments, and addressing psychological comorbidities.4,20,30 Exercise therapy, especially physical therapy (PT), has the strongest evidence for efficacy compared to all other non-interventional treatments.4 PT, which has overall better outcomes than a home program, should address posture, range of motion, muscular strengthening, activity/risk factor modification, and provide pain neuroscience education for those with chronic pain.4 Acupuncture and chiropractic or osteopathic manipulation have low quality evidence for short term pain relief; but when compared to sham, other non-interventional treatments, or physical exercise, the results are inconclusive.4 Early interventional modalities are sometimes performed for very painful presentations and may aid in therapy participation.37 Opioids should be used with caution, as new guidelines published by CDC in 2016 noted early opioid exposure increased the risk of long-term use.38 If using opioids, clinicians should prescribe the lowest effective dose of immediate-release formulations for three to seven days maximum.38

 If symptoms have been present for more than three months and have not responded to conservative treatment, interventional methods are often pursued.
-These interventions include intra-articular corticosteroid injections, MBB , and RFA, the standard of care, following diagnostic MBB.
-Therapeutic nerve blocks remain controversial but within a single study using local anesthetics have demonstrated fair to good short and long-term improvement in symptoms but often require multiple injections, with 90% of responsive patients receiving an average of 5 to 6 procedures over a 2 year period.10 At the end of one year, 69% of therapeutic MBB patients showed significant improvement in pain compared to 90% in the RFA group.25 There is good evidence (level I) for RFA efficacy in short term (<6 months) and lesser evidence (level II) for long term pain relief in appropriately selected patients.25 The efficacy of RFA for functional improvement is limited, with only low quality evidence available to suggest that RFA has greater effect than placebo.32 Serious complications from RFA are rare (<1%).4 Comparatively, intra-articular injections (level III evidence), are more difficult to preform, are inferior diagnostic and prognostic indicators of RFA, have limited evidence, and most review studies suggest that they are largely ineffective, save possibly in a certain subset of patients with positive SPECT scans.4,25
+These interventions include intra-articular corticosteroid injections, MBBs, and RFAs.
+Therapeutic intra-articular injections are considered inconclusive with weak to moderate evidence for adequate treatment for lumbar facet joint pain although may be an appropriate choice in younger patients in whom RFA is relatively contraindicated.20,29,30 Therapeutic nerve blocks with added steroid remain controversial, but have some moderate evidence to support their use.20,30 Approximately 90% of responsive patients received an average of 5 to 6 procedures over a 2 year period.12 At the end of one year, 69% of therapeutic MBB patients showed significant improvement in pain compared to 90% in the RFA group.33 There is good evidence for RFA efficacy up to 6 months and moderate evidence for long term pain relief in appropriately selected patients.20,29,30,33 The efficacy of RFA for functional improvement is limited, with only low quality evidence available to suggest that RFA has greater effect than placebo.39 Serious complications from RFA are rare (<1%).4,20

-If RFA has yielded positive results, it can be repeated every six months with expected relief lasting up to 13 months for repeat treatments.10 Opioid therapy for chronic LBP is a controversial topic and not generally recommended.
-There is no good evidence that opioids improve pain or function with long-term use, and the complete relief of pain is unlikely.30 Clinicians should use extreme caution when considering increasing opioid dosages for chronic LBP and should follow current guidelines.30 There is a lack of evidence for arthrodesis and surgery for spondylosis or facet-mediated pain.
-Surgery can however be indicated in patients with symptomatic instability of the spine.
+If RFA has yielded positive results, it can be repeated every six months with expected relief lasting up to 13-24 months for repeat treatments.12,20,28 Opioid therapy for chronic LBP is a controversial topic and not generally recommended.
+There is no good evidence that opioids improve pain or function with long-term use, and complete relief of pain is unlikely.38 Clinicians should use extreme caution when considering increasing opioid dosages for chronic LBP and should follow current guidelines.38 There is a lack of evidence for arthrodesis and surgery for spondylosis or facet-mediated pain.
+Surgery can be indicated in patients with symptomatic spondylolisthesis and/or dynamic instability of the spine.